 We keep your personal data only as long as necessary to provide you with the Spotify Service and for Spotify's legitimate and essential business purposes, such as:

 - maintaining the performance of the Spotify Service

 - making data-driven business decisions about new features and offerings

 - resolving disputes

-When carrying out the activities described in this Policy, Spotify shares your personal data internationally with Spotify group companies, subcontractors and partners in order to provide the Spotify Service to you.
-They may process your data in countries whose data protection laws are not considered to be as strong as EU laws or those in your country, e.g. they may not give you the same rights over your data.
+Because of the global nature of our business, Spotify shares personal data internationally with Spotify group companies, subcontractors and partners in order to provide the Spotify Service to you.
+They may process your data in countries whose data protection laws are not considered to be as strong as EU laws or the laws which apply where you live.
+For example, they may not give you the same rights over your data.

 Whenever we transfer personal data internationally, we use tools to: